-At The Harry and Jeanette Weinberg Foundation, Aaron Merki serves as Chief Program Officer and is responsible for leading the program team in distributing approximately $130 million in annual grants, all focused on improving the lives of people experiencing poverty in the United States and Israel.
+At the Weinberg Foundation, Aaron Merki serves as chief program officer and is responsible for leading the program team in distributing approximately $140 million in annual grants, all focused on improving the lives of people experiencing poverty in the United States and Israel.

 Under Aaron’s leadership, the Foundation has prioritized strategic and collaborative approaches to grantmaking, focused on achieving measurable impacts within the communities that we serve.
 He has also overseen the streamlining of the Foundation’s grantmaking within the areas of Housing, Health, Jobs, and Education, enabling the Foundation to focus greater resources on select funding priorities and initiatives.

-Before coming to the Weinberg Foundation, Aaron served as the Executive Director of FreeState Justice, dedicated to improving the lives of Maryland’s LGBTQ citizens through legal services and advocacy.
+Before coming to the Weinberg Foundation, Aaron served as the executive director of FreeState Justice, dedicated to improving the lives of Maryland’s LGBTQ citizens through legal services and advocacy.
 From 2010-2013, Aaron worked as a corporate litigator at Venable LLP where he represented a range of Fortune 500 companies, in addition to smaller businesses and individuals.
 From 2008-2009, Aaron clerked for the Honorable Judge Susan K. Gauvey of the United States District Court for Maryland.
-He earned his J.D. from the University of Maryland School of Law and his B.A. in Political Science from the University of Maryland Baltimore County (UMBC), Phi Beta Kappa, where he was a Walter Sondheim Public Affairs Scholar.
+He earned his Juris Doctor degree from the University of Maryland School of Law and his Bachelor of Arts in political science from the University of Maryland Baltimore County (UMBC), Phi Beta Kappa, where he was a Walter Sondheim Public Affairs Scholar.